LeVarga/iRclone/rclone/docs/content/rc.md

 blob in the body.
 There are examples of these below using `curl`.

 The response will be a JSON blob in the body of the response.
-This is formatted to be reasonably human readable.
+This is formatted to be reasonably human-readable.

 ### Error returns

-If an error occurs then there will be an HTTP error status (eg 500) and the body of the response will contain a JSON encoded error object, eg
+If an error occurs then there will be an HTTP error status (e.g. 500) and the body of the response will contain a JSON encoded error object, e.g.

 ```
 {